dgraph-io/dgraph/wiki/content/graphql/queries/count.md

     name = "Count Queries"
 +++

-Dgraph automatically generates count queries for a given GraphQL schema, enabling you to `count` on predicates, edges and to count nodes satisfying certain criteria specified using a filter.
+Dgraph automatically generates count queries for a given GraphQL schema, enabling you to `count` on predicates, edges, and to count nodes satisfying certain criteria specified using a filter.
+Count Queries are also compatible with the `@auth` directive and honor the same authorization rules as `query`.

 ### Count at root